MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 Your IT admin or cloud administrator responsible for managing the [**Azure Portal**](https://portal.azure.com/) can deploy the platform on your Azure subscription.
 Once the platform is deployed, the training manager can [**start configuring the platform and upload training content**](../get-started/step-by-step-configuration-guide.md).
 No coding is required.

-You do not need a technical team or a developer to implement the platform unless you want to extend platform capabilities using our APIs or integrate the platform with your existing system.
+You do not need a technical team or a developer to implement the platform unless you want to extend platform capabilities usingtheAPIs or integrate the platform with your existing system.

 ### Do you have partners behind the implementation Microsoft community training solution?
 Which type of partners?